 Capture Product Design With Your Existing Product Roadmap

 The work of product design is always in service of the product strategy.
 So, including design work on the existing product roadmap is a great way to provide visibility into their work.
 Understanding how design supports product initiatives also enables collaboration.
 Cross-functional leaders can better align and respond to schedules that inevitably slip.

 It’s generally recommended to have different roadmaps for different audiences.
 Representing design work, then, should be at the appropriate fidelity for the right audience.
-I recommend showing tactical design work on shorter-term roadmap views and the more strategic work on longer duration views.
+I recommend showing tactical design work on shorter-term roadmap views and more strategic work on longer duration views.

 Tracking tactical design

 Tactical design tasks include activities such as UX research, design sprints, prototyping, and usability testing.
 These activities are granular, which might be more information than executive leaderships care to see.
 They are, however, critically important to the team and the short-term view.
 For this reason, I recommend including these tasks on weekly or bi-weekly view roadmaps.
 Seeing those design tasks can be beneficial for audiences that need to plan and sequence their work.

 For example, on any given sprint, most teams are balancing current work with planning for work to pick up in the future.
 So, your current sprint might have a line on the team’s product roadmap for prototyping when, in the following sprint, the development work may begin.
 Similarly, at the beginning of the next sprint, there may be a line representing that team’s usability testing to validate what is being built.